nf0101/NF_EmotionTrackingVR/README.md

 * Make sure that you activated face and hands tracking in VR visor settings

-* Just load it in the VR visor and run it
+* Just load the apk file in the VR visor and run it